oracle-livelabs/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

     1.0: digest: sha256:355fa56eab185535a58c5038186381b6d02fd8e0bcb534872107fc249f98256a size: 1786
     ```

-8. After the *docker push* command runs successfully, expand the *`quickstart-mp-your_first_name`* repository and you will notice a new image has been uploaded in this repository.
+8. After the *docker push* command runs successfully, expand the *`quickstart-mp-your_first_name`* repository and you will notice a new image has been uploaded to this repository.

     ![Image uploaded](images/verify-push.png)